Street parties and fêtes are a traditional part of British life and are a great way to get to know neighbours and build strong communities.

 Small, private street parties and fêtes are simple to organise and generally do not include activities that need a licence, such as selling alcohol or providing certain types of entertainment.
 If your event fits into the larger public events category, visit the Plan an Event page for more information.

-Start your planning as early as possible by getting in touch with the Events Office and completing the Events Application Form (find this and other useful documents on the Events Forms & Guidance page) who will be happy to help.
-It is worth drawing up a timetable with a budget, key times and identify who the organisers and of the event will be, although you don't have to know all the details of your event yet - just give us an idea of what you'd like to do.
+Start your planning as early as possible by getting in touch with the Events Office.
+It is worth drawing up a timetable with a budget, key times and identify who the organisers of the event will be, although you don't have to know all the details of your event yet - just give us an idea of what you'd like to do.
 Our officers can then give you advice on how to proceed.

 You need to consult everyone who lives in a house or runs a business that will be affected by the road closure; it is your responsibility to make sure they are aware of the proposals and are happy with them.